 Dooble is a .. web browser which is usable.
-However, it's nothing special, it is not outstanding, and it has some basic issues like too small fonts on HiDPI displays.
-It has potential but it just ain't anywhere near great as of October 2019.
+It has some basic issues like too small fonts on HiDPI displays.
+It has potential especially if considerung that not a big team is creating it.

 Compiling Dooble on Fedora is strait-forward (as of October 2019) if you have the required

 -devel development packages and you know what you are doing.
 If you don't then Dooble is probably not for you as there are no ready to use RPM packages or repositories with it.